PureNimble/ISEP-LAPR2/docs/sprintA/US03/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference,
+    * a name,
-    * a designation,
+    * a citizen´s card number,,
-    * an informal description
-    * a technical description
+    * a tax number,
-    * an estimated duration
+    * an adress,
-    * an estimated cost
+    * an email adress,
+    * a telefone number,

-* Selected data:
+    * an agency,
-    * Classifying task category

 **Output Data:**

-* List of existing task categories
+* Registered a new employee
 * (In)Success of the operation